zaiisao/Documentation/en/Audio Broadcast/token_server.md

 - PHP
 - Node.js

-> The Token Builder we provide supports both int uid and string userAccount.
+> The Token Builder that we provide supports both int uid and string userAccount.

 ## Java